eclipse-iceoryx/iceoryx/iceoryx_examples/request_response_in_c/README.md

-# request response in C
+# Request response in C

 You can find a more detailed description of the C API in the [iceoryx_binding_c README.md](https://github.com/eclipse-iceoryx/iceoryx/blob/master/iceoryx_binding_c/README.md).